Continuity Irish Republican Army: Internal tension and splits

 In 2007, the Continuity IRA was responsible for shooting dead two of its members who had left and attempted to create their own organisation.
 Upon leaving the CIRA, they had allegedly taken a number of guns with them.
 The Continuity IRA is believed by Gardaí to have been involved in a number of gangland killings in Dublin and Limerick.

-In July 2010, members of a "militant Northern-based faction within the CIRA" led by a well-known member from south Londonderry claimed to have overthrown the leadership of the organisation.
+In July 2010, members of a "militant Northern-based faction within the CIRA" claimed to have overthrown the leadership of the organisation.
 They also claimed that an Army Convention representing "95 per cent of volunteers" had unanimously elected a new 12-member Army Executive, which in turn appointed a new seven-member Army Council.
-The moves came as a result of dissatisfication with the southern-based leadership and the apparent winding-down of military operations.
+The moves came as a result of dissatisfaction with the southern-based leadership and the apparent winding-down of military operations.
 A senior source from RSF said: "We would see them [the purported new leadership] as just another splinter group that has broken away."
 This organisation is referred to as the Real CIRA.

 In June 2011 CIRA member Liam Kenny was murdered, allegedly by drug dealers, at his home in Clondalkin, West Dublin.
 On 28 November 2011 an innocent man was mistakenly shot dead in retaliation for the murder of Liam Kenny.
 Limerick Real IRA volunteer Rose Lynch pleaded guilty to this murder at the Special Criminal Court and was sentenced to life imprisonment.

 In July 2012 the CIRA announced it had a new leadership after expelling members who had been working against the organisation.

 In April 2014 a former leading member of the Belfast Continuity IRA who had been expelled from the organisation, Tommy Crossan, was shot dead.